Ncreshon/mvp/pressRelease.md

 ## Solution ##
 > Search recipes made with your favorite ingredients.
 Learn new and interesting recipes for your favorite ingredients.
+Favorite them so you don't forget.
+Then marked them tried once you have made them.

 ## From Keys to the Heart ##